Section 3316.05 | Financial planning and supervision commission.

 (B) A commission appointed after July 1, 1999, shall consist of five voting members, including women and at least one Hispanic or African American if Hispanic and African Americans together constitute at least twenty per cent of the student population of the district, as follows:

-(1) Two ex officio members: the director of budget and management, or a designee of the director, and the superintendent of public instruction, or a designee of the superintendent the.
+(1) Two ex officio members: the director of budget and management, or a designee of the director, and the director of education and workforce, or a designee of the director.
 A designee, when present, shall be counted in determining whether a quorum is present at any meeting of the commission and may vote and participate in all proceedings and actions of the commission.
 The designations shall be in writing, executed by the member making the designation, and filed with the secretary of the commission.
 The designations may be changed from time to time in like manner, but due regard shall be given to the need for continuity.